lateralblast/guige/README.md

 Things I plan to do:

-- Full support for 20.04 (at the moment LVM based installs are working ZFS is not)
-- Support of BIOS based installs for ZFS root (related to previous point - currently only EFI based installs work for ZFS root)
+- Get ZFS root to work with BIOS baes installs (currently ZFS root only works with EFI based installs)

 Thanks
 ------